 How to Contact CenterPoint Energy

 CenterPoint Energy contact numbers vary by state and service area.
-For the Houston area, use CenterPoint Energy’s official website or the number displayed on your utility bill.
+For the Houston area, use CenterPoint Energy’s official website or the phone number displayed on your utility bill.

 - Houston customer service: 800-752-8036